Providing Comprehensive Diagnostics and Compassionate Care

 To date more than 90% of all Institute patients have demonstrated measurable, clinical improvement following our personalized dizziness therapy with a treatment approach far superior to traditional vestibular rehabilitation therapy (VRT).

 AVT is our highly effective, customized therapeutic approach that treats those patients with vestibular balance system disorders.
 AVT is designed as a clinic-directed therapy approach.
-It may be complemented with an accompanying customized home-based exercise program that is patient-motivated.
+It is complemented with an accompanying customized home-based exercise program that is patient-motivated.

 Why does AVT work?
 AVT involves teaching the brain to correct itself.
 It takes full advantage of the brain’s natural plasticity and ability to restore symmetry and increase sensitivity.
 Our goal is to improve patients’ overall stability and motor control by enhancing the vestibulo-ocular reflex (VOR) – a reflexive eye movement that stabilizes images on the retina during head movement.
 Studies show that individualized treatment is significantly more effective in resolving symptoms than commonplace treatments, such as medication or general balance exercises.